b38tn1k/notes/README.md

 # Notes
 Notes is a procedural music composition tool created in Python2.7.
+More information can be [found here](http://jamesrobertcarthew.github.io/notes/)

 Notes requires:
 <ul>